Generic selectors

 You do not want to cut back the perennials too soon in the fall season.
 As with annuals, keep deadheading them before they turn to seed.
 Once the last flowers have bloomed you can either cut the entire plant to around 4 inches high, or let the last flowers turn to seed to feed the birds.

-Remember, though, to cut the plant back once it is entirely browned out and before the first snowfall.
+You can cut the plant back once it is entirely browned out and before the first snowfall.
 This will allow it to sleep peacefully through the winter and encourage good growth in the spring.

 Prune and Tidy Up